Lead Service Line Replacement (LSLR) Program Drinking Water State Revolving Fund (DWSRF)

 • State agencies

-Entities' project areas must also meet new disadvantaged criteria specific to the LSLR program, as outlined in Appendix D of the draft SFY 2023 LSLR IUP.
+To review the new disadvantaged criteria specific to the LSLR program, review Appendix D of the 2023 LSLR IUP.

 3. What types of projects can I use LSLR funding for?